minoplhy/scriptbox/build_gitea/README.md

 # Known Issues

-- Run the script with sudo or root privileges. can cause a build to fail because of how I get NodeJS, which doesn't want to be fixed right now.
-Even the script required sudo privileges, though.
+- This script required root privileges because of dependencies installation, which is hard to avoid.